-Unused personal leave may not be carried over from one year to the next, and is not payable upon termination.
+Unused personal leave may not be carried over from one year to the next and is not payable upon termination.

-4.21 Bereavement Leave
+4.21Bereavement Leave

 Each employee shall be granted up to four (4) days leave with full pay for a death in the immediate family.
-The immediate family shall include parents, stepparents, siblings, stepsiblings, spouse, domestic partner, children, stepchildren, in-laws, grandparents, step-grandparents, grandchildren, stepgrandchildren or any person living in the employee's household.
+The immediate family shall include parents, stepparents, siblings, stepsiblings, spouse, domestic partner, children, stepchildren, in-laws, grandparents, stepgrandparents, grandchildren, step- grandchildren or any person living in the employee's household.
 Sick leave may be used for any days needed beyond the four (4) bereavement days.